angelhodar/OpenRPG_Inventory/docs/project_structure.rst

 Finally, the widgets folder contains the most important widgets of the system: the item slot and the slots container grid.
 Both handles most of the UI functionality with the components, as they can be reused creating some instances and assigning the type of container they are going to hold to each one.
-You will also find other less important widgets like the dragged slot widget or the world interaction text showed to the player.
+Here you will also find the tooltip widget, showed when the mouse is over an item slot to show information about the item it contains.

 OpenRPG_Equipment
 -----------------